Skip to main content

 .await?;

-When devices reconnect after being offline, they compare watermarks to determine what data needs to be synchronized incrementally, avoiding full re-sync.
+When devices reconnect after being offline, they use watermarks to determine what data needs synchronization, avoiding full re-sync.
+Watermarks are tracked per-resource in sync.db.
+See Library Sync for implementation details.

 API Reference